-A2A lost 70 million Euros in Montenegro energy company investment11.
-December 2012. / SEE Energy News
+A2A lost 70 million Euros in Montenegro energy company investment, SEE Energy News

 Electric Power Industry of Montenegro announced that its impact on the loss A2A had in 2011 amounted to 70 million Euros.
 In the response of EPIM, after the TV show aired on Italian television RAI 3, which focused on recapitalization of EPIM by A2A, and which states that “A2A in 2011 had a net loss of 916 million Euros, and this result is associated with losses made in EPIM. ”